br3ndonland/udacity-fsnd/info/fsnd-feedback.md

 ### Forums

-Forums are the best way to troubleshoot code, because it's most easily organized and searchable like Stack Overflow.
-However, the responses will be slower, which is why slack is helpful.
+- Forums are a helpful way to troubleshoot code, because they are organized and searchable like Stack Overflow.
+- However, the responses will be slower, which is why chat is helpful.

 ### Slack

-When I started, the Slack workspace was just a jumble of information from people at all stages of the program.
+- When I started, the Slack workspace was just a jumble of information from people at all stages of the program.
 Slack was reorganized by @alex-udacity in October 2017 to have more channels, which was helpful.

-How do the changes to the forums and new in-classroom chat affect Slack?
+- It's unclear how the changes to the forums and new in-classroom chat affect Slack.

-Someone from the forums also started up the [Udaciouspeople Slack workspace](https://discussions.udacity.com/t/udaciouspeople-ultimate-slack-for-all-with-auto-invites/38103) for students from all Nanodegree programs.
+- Someone from the forums also started up the [Udaciouspeople Slack workspace](https://discussions.udacity.com/t/udaciouspeople-ultimate-slack-for-all-with-auto-invites/38103) for students from all Nanodegree programs.
 Why do we need this when the FSND already has a channel?

 ### In-classroom chat

-New in-classroom chat feature:

-It appears that Udacity expanded the previous mentor chat feature.
+- It appears that Udacity expanded the previous mentor chat feature.
 In general, I liked this feature for communicating with my mentor.
 It was strange that Markdown entered in the web app showed up as plain text in the Android app.

-It's a little easier to connect with classmates, because the chat is right there, instead of in a separate tab or app.
+- It's a little easier to connect with classmates, because the chat is right there, instead of in a separate tab or app.

-Markdown formatting is nice, but should be noted like it is on GitHub (Underneath the comments box, it reads "[Styling with Markdown is supported](https://guides.github.com/features/mastering-markdown/)").
-It needs to be more organized (@mentions, threads, notifications, and more clear date stamping in addition to time), and needs search, so that students can find previous answers like they can in the forums.
-There is also only a small field of view, so it's really difficult to read more than a few messages.
-Basically, I'm not sure what this adds beyond Slack.
+- Markdown formatting is nice, but should be noted like it is on GitHub (Underneath the comments box, it reads "[Styling with Markdown is supported](https://guides.github.com/features/mastering-markdown/)").
+- It needs to be more organized (@mentions, threads, notifications, and more clear date stamping in addition to time), and needs search, so that students can find previous answers like they can in the forums.
+- There is also only a small field of view, so it's really difficult to read more than a few messages.
+- Basically, I'm not sure what this adds beyond Slack.

 ### Knowledge

-There is a new Stack Overflow-like [knowledge base](https://knowledge.udacity.com) feature, as of 20180526.
+- There is a new Stack Overflow-like [knowledge base](https://knowledge.udacity.com) feature, as of 20180526.
 I posted an [answer](https://knowledge.udacity.com/questions/507).
 This may be a new version of the discussion forum.
+- This should be useful in the future, because knowledge is retained, and useful answers will rise to the top.

 ## Exit survey